 In the prototyping phase, as a sprint master, I emphasized to the team the "fake it" philosophy for prototyping, assigned roles to team members, and helped the team decide on the right tool for prototyping.
 The group decided to use Google Slides for prototyping as it allowed synchronized collaborations.

 In the testing phase, I interviewed our target customers, asked them to complete tasks with the prototype, and asked questions to understand their thoughts.
 In addition, I asked the team to make notes on the interviewees' reactions.

 Picture of myself monitoring the test

 After the test, I asked sprint participants to share their notes.
 We needed a more systematic way to organize the notes.
 Therefore, I created the below quadrant to synthesize our findings.
 I was able to incorporate the findings in my next wireframe design phase.

-Despite the constraints, I took the takeaways from the design sprint and translate them into features and user needs.
-Prior to the wireframes, I researched on the competitors, evaluated user flows, sketched and validated my ideas with the developer.
+Despite the constraints, I took the takeaways from the design sprint and translated them into features and user needs.
+Before the wireframes, I researched the competitors, evaluated user flows, sketched, and validated my ideas with engineers.
 Before presenting wireframes to stakeholders, I laid out the assumptions, constraints, and page goals.
-Each wireframe took several iterations, and I socialized the wireframes to get the buy-in from stakeholders.
+Each wireframe took several iterations, and I socialized the wireframes to get buy-in from stakeholders.

-The below pictures are examples of how I incorporated the takeaways from the design sprint to the wireframes.
+The pictures below exemplify how I incorporated the takeaways from the design sprint into the wireframes.

-Due to the time and resources constraint, the visual design work was mostly done by an outside design agency.
-I was responsible for managing the project and ensured the visual design reflect the ideas behind the wireframes.
+Due to time and resources constraint, the visual design work was done mainly by an outside design agency.
+I was responsible for managing the project and ensuring the visual design reflected the wireframes' ideas.
 After receiving the visual designs from the agency, I made appropriate design updates.
 I also reviewed the design after development.